Social and Emotional Learning (SEL)

-Frameworks provides social and emotional learning programs and workshops for youth in grades K-12, as well as, to those adults and educators who support their academic, relationship, workplace, and life success.
+Frameworks provides Social and Emotional Learning (SEL) programs and workshops for youth in grades pre-K through 12, as well as to those adults and educators who support their academic, relationship, workplace, and life success.

 Our work is based on these five components that together form social and emotional intelligence: